MGASALUCAS/trans_api/README.md

 # Flask Audio Transcription Application

-This Flask application provides a platform for teachers to transcribe their speech in real-time.
+This application provides a platform with speech transcription api for teachers to transcribe their speech in real-time.
 The transcriptions can be viewed by students on a separate page and downloaded as a PDF.
 The application also supports user registration and login for both students and instructors.

 ## Features